-As part of the issuance process, the CA MUST check for a CAA record for each dNSName in the subjectAltName extension of the certificate to be issued, according to the procedure in RFC 6844, following the processing instructions set down in RFC 6844 for any records found.
-If the CA issues, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.
+As part of the issuance process, the CA must check for a CAA record for each dNSName in the subjectAltName extension of the certificate to be issued, according to the procedure in RFC 6844, following the processing instructions set down in RFC 6844 for any records found.
+If the CA issues, they must do so within the TTL of the CAA record, or 8 hours, whichever is greater.

 This stipulation does not prevent the CA from checking CAA records at any other time.

-When processing CAA records, CAs MUST process the issue, issuewild, and iodef property tags as specified in RFC 6844, although they are not required to act on the contents of the iodef property tag.
+When processing CAA records, CAs MUST process the issue, issuewild, and iodef property tags as specified in RFC 6844.
 Additional property tags MAY be supported, but MUST NOT conflict with or supersede the mandatory property tags set out in this document.
-CAs MUST respect the critical flag andnot issue a certificate if they encounter an unrecognized property with this flag set.
+CAs MUST respect the critical flag and reject any unrecognized properties with this flag set.